kgofron/motorThorLabsApt/docs/Protocol.md

 ======================================
 ### Message exchange rules

+* No information from the sub-module (set digital outputs).
 1. Host issues a command,
 2. sub-module carries out the command without acknowledgement
    1. no response is sent back to the host.